Cray-HPE/docs-csm/operations/validate_csm_health.md

    x3000c0s1b0  # No mgmt port association
    ```

-* The node BMCs for HPE Apollo XL645D nodes may report as a mismatch depedning on the state of the system when the `hsm_discovery_verify.sh` script is ran.
-If the system is currently going through the process of installation, then this is an expected mistmatch as the [Preapre Compute Nodes](../install/prepare_compute_nodes.md) procedure required to configure the BMC of the HPE Apollo 6500 XL645D node may not have been completed yet.
+* The node BMCs for HPE Apollo XL645D nodes may report as a mismatch depending on the state of the system when the `hsm_discovery_verify.sh` script is run.
+If the system is currently going through the process of installation, then this is an expected mismatch as the [Prepare Compute Nodes](../install/prepare_compute_nodes.md) procedure required to configure the BMC of the HPE Apollo 6500 XL645D node may not have been completed yet.
    > For more information refer to [Configure HPE Apollo 6500 XL645d Gen10 Plus Compute Nodes](../install/prepare_compute_nodes.md#configure-hpe-apollo-6500-x645d-gen10-plus-compute-nodes) for additional required configuration for this type of BMC.

-   Example mistmatch for the BMC of a HPE Apollo XL654D:
+   Example mismatch for the BMC of a HPE Apollo XL654D:
    ```bash
    =============== BMCs in SLS not in HSM components =============== x3000c0s30b1